You are here

 - Premium accounts: The University cannot see the passwords or any other data stored in your Premium account vault.

-- Enterprise account shared folders: The University cannot see the contents of a shared folder in an enterprise account vault.
+- Business account shared folders: The University cannot see the contents of a shared folder in an business account vault.
 A small number of University super administrators can see the names of the shared folders and their status in the system only.
 This status information includes the list of shared users for the folder, the rights the user(s) holds for the folder, and users with administrative privilege.

 Can I use Pitt Password Manager to share my University Computing Account password?